A Tennessee Boat Bill of Sale form provides evidence of the purchase and sale of a motorized boat/vessel between two or more parties.

 - All mechanically or electrically propelled vessels and all sailboats operating on Tennessee waters for more than 60 days must be registered with the Tennessee Wildlife Resources Agency (TWRA).
 Registration may be completed in person at your local county clerk’s office, by mail, or online.
 Vessels do not require titling.

-- The exceptions to vessel registration include boats propelled by oars or paddles, boats registered in other states and countries that operate on state waters for less than 60 days, and sailboats from states that do not require numbering that are not operating on Tennessee waters for their principal use.
+- The exceptions to vessel registration include boats propelled by oars or paddles, boats registered in other states and countries that operate on state waters for less than 60 days, and sailboats from states that do not require numbering that are not working on Tennessee waters for their principal use.

 - To register your vessel, you will need a certified Application for Boat Certificate of Number (issued once the sales tax is paid and not available online), a bill of sale, or other proof of ownership, such as an invoice, certificate of origin, sales receipt, or a previous registration or previous out-of-state title, photos of vessels built after 1972 where the HIN is no longer affixed or not in proper US Coast Guard format, and payment for all applicable fees and taxes.
 You will be given a temporary yellow registration valid for 60 days while your paperwork is processed.